kubeflow/website/content/en/docs/ibm/install-kubeflow.md

 ### Creating a IBM Cloud Kubernetes cluster

-To make sure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is:
+To make sure the cluster is large enough to host all the Kubeflow components, the recommended configuration for a cluster is:

 - Kubernetes version 1.15